Culture of Cuba: Etiquette

-When speaking to the elderly, or to strangers, Cubans speak more formally as a sign of respect.
+When speaking to the elderly or to strangers, Cubans speak more formally as a sign of respect.
 They shake hands upon greeting someone and farewelling them.
-Men often exchange friendly hugs (abrazos) and it is also common for both men and women to greet friends and family with a hug and a kiss on the cheek.
+Men often exchange friendly hugs (abrazos), and it is also common for both men and women to greet friends and family with a hug and a kiss on the cheek.
 Informalities like addressing a stranger with 'mi corazón' (my heart), 'mi vida' (my life), or 'cariño' (dear) occur commonly.

 Cuban family life

-The Revolution of 1959 sparked the turning point in Cuban family life by promoting women's equality.
-New laws and policies resulted in women being educated, employed, and increased their civil/human rights.
+The Revolution of 1959 sparked a turning point in Cuban family life by promoting women's equality.
+New laws and policies resulted in women being educated, employed, and increased civil/human rights.
 Cuban revolutionary thought promoted class equality rather than gender equality, but women still benefited indirectly from social changes.
-Because Cubans, like many Latin Americans, tend to live together as a nuclear family, grandparents often provide childcare for women in the household who work outside the home, or attend school.
-The Maternity Law actually 'created' the working woman in Cuba [state when this law was passed, and what it says].
-"Whereas in 1955, 13 percent of the workforce was women, by 1989, the number had risen to 38.7 percent of the workforce in Cuba.".
+Because Cubans, like many Latin Americans, tend to live together as a nuclear family, grandparents often provide childcare for women in the household who work outside the home or attend school.
+The Maternity Law actually 'created' the working woman in Cuba.
+Whereas in 1955, 13 percent of the workforce was women, by 1989, the number had risen to 38.7 percent of the workforce in Cuba.
 In addition, The Family Code of 1975, especially Article 26 of the code, called for women and men to take equal responsibility for domestic labor and childcare.
 Marriages, divorce, children's rights, adoption, and marital property were addressed in this new law, as were the division of family responsibilities, equal rights for marriage partners, and the sharing of household tasks.
 However, there were still 'personal' obligations that women had to assume with marriage, such as 'maternal rights,' which were a norm in Cuban traditional society.
 Despite progressive measures imposed by law, some traditions remained intact, and new norms for the Cuban family took time to develop.